Patients & Caregivers

 IgG4-RD is a chronic fibro-inflammatory condition that can affect virtually all organ systems, including the pancreas, biliary tract, salivary and lacrimal glands, lungs and kidneys.
 IgG4-RD is a relatively recently described disease that incorporates groups of manifestations that were diagnosed as separate disease entities prior to 2003.

-IgG4-RD may present with single or multi-organ involvement and as the disease progresses, patients experience new or worsening symptoms (e.g., flare).
-The early inflammatory disease state moves to a fibrotic stage, which can lead to major irreversible tissue damage and organ failure.
-Currently, there are no approved therapies to treat IgG4-RD.
+Patients with IgG4-RD may present with a single organ involved but more frequently present with multiple organ involvement.
+As the disease progresses and patients experience new or worsening symptoms (i.e., flares), lesions develop in additional organs and the cellular inflammation characterizing early disease moves toward a more fibrotic stage, which can lead to major irreversible tissue damage and ultimately organ failure.

 The currently diagnosed prevalence of IgG4-RD patients in the United States is approximately 20,000, with comparable prevalence rates globally.1